 Color vision.
-Workers who handle electrical wires and cables must be able to distinguish colors because the wires and cables are often color coded.
+Workers who handle electrical wires and cables must distinguish colors because the wires and cables are often color coded.

 Mechanical skills.
 Line installers and repairers must have the knowledge and skills to repair or replace complex electrical and telecommunications lines and equipment.

 Physical stamina.
 Line installers and repairers often must climb poles and work at great heights with heavy tools and equipment.
-Therefore, installers and repairers should be able to work for long periods without tiring easily.
+Therefore, installers and repairers need to work for long periods without tiring easily.

 Physical strength.
 Line installers and repairers must be strong enough to lift heavy tools, cables, and equipment on a regular basis.